Social Data Science

 • Standard deviation

-Predictive Reasoning
+Predictive Analysis

-Can we forecast outcomes?
+Can we forecast/predict outcomes?

-• Use patterns to predict an outcome
+• Use patterns to predict an outcome.

 • Example: Next election, would we expect a high or low turnout at a university town?